jorgeP-crypto/Next/README.md

-# Next
+# Next---Voice-Based-personal-Assistant
-This project is a Voice-based Personal assistant like Siri and Alexa.
-This is my mini project.
+This is a project for my mini project in school.
+It is about a Voice Personal Assistant like Siri and Alexa.